tmoze315/ku-adventure/classes.md

 **Ranger**

-Over 900 new pets added for the Ranger class**.** Pet now can give varied bonuses such as **increased currency drop and increased XP**.
+Over 900 new pets added for the Ranger class.
+Pet now can give varied bonuses such as **increased currency drop and increased XP**.

 **Berserker**